ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 See how ssmall it got?
 That's just one of the benefits.
 Watch how fast it goes.

-To super-charge queries like those we want to do on the "usa_00065.parquet" , I've created a small program "tabulate_pq."
+To super-charge queries like those we want to do on the "usa_00065.parquet" , dataset I've created a small program "tabulate_pq."
 Think of "tabulate_pq" as a large data pre-processor or a high performance back-end to the "Q" utility.

 "tabulate_pq" showcases one simple but powerful use of Parquet data and a specialized reader.
 It doesn't contain an SQL query engine; there are no options;  it does one thing very well: Weighted cross tabs.